Honda Jazz hybrid review

 - Rivals better to drive

 With this new Jazz, Honda has retained the key elements which made it so popular with buyers in the past: a high roofline, flexible seating and simple, unpretentious styling feature here.
 However, some improvements have been made in key areas in an effort to bring the Jazz up to date in order to appeal to a younger audience.

-But this new car is still recognisable as a Jazz, albeit with a slicker, more modern appearance.
+The new car is still recognisable as a Jazz, though, albeit with a slicker, more modern appearance.
 Its MPV-like proportions betray a form-over-function approach, with simple, rounded lines replacing the old car’s more angular features; a more rugged Crosstar adds fashionable SUV-like cladding and raised suspension.
 Inside, there’s a redesigned interior built solidly from uninteresting, hard-wearing plastics, plus much-improved infotainment.

 The most significant changes are under the metal, however.
 The latest-generation Jazz is exclusively powered by Honda’s new e:HEV drivetrain, which consists of a 1.5-litre petrol engine and a pair of electric motors.
 It’s a sophisticated system that’s very well implemented – just as you’d expect from the engineering powerhouse that is Honda.